asokratis/python-currency-anywhere/README.md

 #### That is a lot to type.
 Is there a shortcut version for doing the same thing with your script?

 > Yes.
 From the previous query, you can do the same thing by using the optional parameter **daysinterval** by typing `--datelist 2018-03-01 --daysinterval 9`.
 Make sure **daysinterval** is a positive number and no more than one date is entered in parameter **datelist**.
 Otherwise, it will not work.

+#### I getting an error that my API request volume has been reached.
+How is that possible?

+> [Each plan](https://fixer.io/product) has a quota of how many API calls you can do per month.
+At the moment of this writing, free accounts are allowed to make up to a thousand API calls per month.
+Some of the reasons where your API limit has reached could be due to calling our script too often or requesting a long date range within our script.
+Did you know that requesting rates between 2018-03-01 to 2018-03-10 costs ten API calls even when you run this script only once?
+One way to save the number of API calls you do per month is by [storing the data you frequently use in a flat file](README.md#do-you-have-the-option-for-saving-my-csv-output-into-a-flatfile) which can be later used as a source by storing it into a data lake/database/spreadsheet.

 #### I am a free user in Fixer.
 I do not have access to the Conversion Endpoint.
 Can I use your script to do that?